 NEMLEC is a professional law enforcement organization that maximizes and expands member resources and capabilities by sharing equipment, knowledge, and personnel.
 Agencies operate though mutual aid agreements and must follow established protocol to request assistance from NEMLEC units and resources.

 NEMLEC units are composed of highly trained and skilled officers from member agencies under the command of a control police chief.
 They are a primary source of assistance and support and are available to member police chiefs who activate them in accordance with written protocol.

 The North Reading Police Department has three officers assigned to various specialized units within NEMLEC.

 This program provides safety tips and self defense options for females.

 Information about the program can be found on the internet at www.Rad-Systems.com.

-Two police officers and one assistant member are nationally certified R.A.D Instructors.
+Three police officers and two members are nationally certified R.A.D Instructors.

 To see when we will be having another class, contact

 Chief Murphy at 978-357-5052 or email at firstname.lastname@example.org